Daelamy-Yusuf/DNA-Translation/README.md

 6. **Counting the number of each type of amino acid**: Counting is done by creating a list where each type of amino acid starts from 0.
 Then create a loop using for where every same letter is read, it will increase by 1.
 7. **Printing the number of each amino acid**: First, create a list of names and letters of each amino acid and print the number of codons using len(), and create a loop using for which contains if the number of amino acids read is not the same as 0 then the number of amino acids will be printed to the terminal.

-**Output**: The translated protein sequences will be displayed in the terminal.
+**Output**: The translated protein sequences will be displayed in the terminal

 **The DNA sequence is:**
 >TTATTCTAATAAGTAATAATCAACGTAAAAATTAACAATATTAATAGAAATATAATTGATTATTTTTATTAATATAGTATTGTTAAATTGTATTATAGAACTGTATGATAAAGTTGTCTGCAT